mandric/Pupil.js/README.md

 **1.1.0**

 * Changed the rule string syntax to follow C-like languages more closely and to prevent headaches with further possible syntax additions.
-Regex rule parameters should be quoted.
+Strings, such as regex rule parameters, should now be quoted.

 * Added ternaries: ```'condition ? thenRule : elseRule'```